Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Approximate -values

-Compared to the segmentation procedure based on (\ref{LR}), the pseudo-sequential procedure has the advantages that it is easier to implement.
-Its disadvantages are that we do not have as strong a theoretical guarantee that the false positive error probabilities are controlled, and detected change-points may not be as accurately estimated.
+Compared to the segmentation procedure using the LLR, the pseudo-sequential procedure has the advantage that it is easier and faster to implement.
+However it does not have as strong a theoretical guarantee that the false positive error probabilities are controlled.
+Moreover, since SLLR only uses a subset of the actual background of a change-point, the location of the change-point and the magnitude of a change may not be as accurately estimated as for LLR.
+However, as simulations and examples below suggest, SLLR is quite stable and efficient.